 As I previously mentioned, in addition to the 2″ touchscreen LCD the M5C camera has 4 control buttons (Power, Shutter, Up, and Down).
-By short pressing the “Power” button you can toggle between video, photo and main menu were you can access Playback feature, Video Setup and Photo Setup screens.
+By short pressing the “Power” button you can toggle between video, photo, and main menu were you can access Playback feature, Video Setup, and Photo Setup screens.
 You can navigate through menu items either by touching the screen or by using navigation keys from the right side of the camera.
 Everything is intuitive and easy to use.

 Under the camera settings menu, you can format the memory card, set time/date, sounds, white balance and other common settings.
 Here you can also enable “Power ON Auto Record” which is a great feature if you plan to use it as dashcam in your car.
 Even with the battery removed, video recording automatically starts after connection to a USB charger.

 The USB port can be configured as MSDC (card reader/file transfer) or PCCAM.
 My windows 10 discover it instantly as a USB webcam and became available in all video conference apps.
 A great feature especially when you are locked in your home.

 Using the included remote controller you can take photos and start/stop video recording remotely.
 Note: the RC is not waterproof and cannot be used underwater.

 iSmart DV Mobile APP

 Besides remote control and configuration, the iSmart DV provides live-view.
 There is a small delay, but still usable in case you need a larger FPV screen or the camera is mounted onto your helmet.
 In order to connect your mobile device with the M5C Vantop camera, you need to enable WIFI connection by short pressing the “Down” button.
 The default pass-key is “1234567890“.

 As you can see in the image above, the iSmart DV’s user interface is very bulky.
 Somehow I felt that is a pre-release version.
 Specific functions are mostly available but they still have a lot of work around the design part.